tipi-build/docs/0352-distributed-builds.md

 In order to run a distributed build, you will need to declare the environment in which it runs.
 This is given in the form of a [_CMake RE Environment Description_](/documentation/0400-environments#custom-containerized-environments).

-Mainly the `.pkr.js` file aside the CMAKE_TOOLCHAIN_FILE specifies which container to use to run the build remotely.
+Mainly the `.pkr.js` file aside the CMAKE_TOOLCHAIN_FILE declares which container image to use when running the build remotely.

 > #### Note on environments
 > A _CMake RE Environment Description_, essentially is :